All the Bells and Whistles!

 While today this space serves as our Spotlight Lounge for Shea's Donors, in 1926 this was the Musicians' Lounge where live music was played for audiences entering the lobby!

 Did you know?
 When Shea’s Buffalo Theatre first opened, the iconic red velvet seats weren't quite ready for their debut!
 Early audiences left the theater with an unexpected souvenir: red stains on their clothes from the fresh dye.
+Nine months later in October 1926, Shea's Buffalo Theatre had been unable to have the problem resolved and informed the American Seating Co., which had supplied the seats, that the operators were paying from $10 to $50 a week to patrons for ruined clothing.
+Eventually, after nearly two years, the contractor agreed to re-cover all the seats.

 The Mens' Lounge (basement)